WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 Here they are:

-Basic License – The WPForms basic license priced at $39 for the first year gives you access to premium basic features like conditional logic, file upload, multi-page form, etc.
+Basic License—The WPForms basic license, priced at $39 for the first year, gives you access to premium basic features like conditional logic, file upload, and multi-page forms.

-Pro License – In this plan, which is priced at $199 for the first year, you have access to premium features like Zapier integration, payment gateways, conversational form, offline form, signature, and more.
+Pro License—This plan, priced at $199 for the first year, offers premium features like Zapier integration, payment gateways, conversational form, offline form, signature, and more.

 Elite License – Priced at $299 the first year, it gives you access to every WPForms feature and additional tools like Salesforce integration, HubSpot form, webhooks, Authorise.net, and active campaign form.